 Pain Education Collaborative

-The Center for Excellence in the Neurosciences, along with UNE’s Interprofessional Education Collaborative (IPEC), brings together groups of health care professionals, scientists, educators, scholars and students who share a passion for transforming pain prevention, care, education and research.
+The Center for Excellence in the Neurosciences, along with UNE’s Center for Excellence in Collaborative Education (CECE), brings together groups of health care professionals, scientists, educators, scholars and students who share a passion for transforming pain prevention, care, education and research.

 The Center of Biomedical Research Excellence for the Study of Pain and Sensory Function was established in 2012 through funding from the National Institute of General Medical Sciences (NIGMS).
 The Center’s mission is to significantly contribute to the scientific understanding of the neurobiology of chronic pain, facilitating the discovery and development of novel therapies.